thekevinscott/gatsby-remark-vega/README.md

 In your markdown, you can include `vega` JSON files like so:

 ```
 My awesome post needs a chart:

 `vega:chart.json`

 Look at that chart!
 ```

 The json file should sit within the same folder as the markdown file.

 ## Installation

-`gatsby-transformer-remark` can be installed with `npm` or `yarn`:
+The plugin can be installed with `npm` or `yarn`:

 `npm install gatsby-transformer-remark gatsby-remark-vega`

 `yarn add gatsby-transformer-remark gatsby-remark-vega`

-The process for installing this plugin in Gatsby is similar to [`gatsby-remark-component`](https://github.com/hebilicious/gatsby-remark-component).
+The process for installing this plugin mimics that of [`gatsby-remark-component`](https://github.com/hebilicious/gatsby-remark-component).

 ### 1.
 Include the plugin in `gatsby-config.js`, as a plugin option for `gatsby-transformer-remark`: